shadmansaleh/codes2pdf/README.md

 Here you can find a sample: https://github.com/Erfaniaa/codes2pdf/blob/master/sample_notebook.pdf

-(In this forked version, the generated notebook file will have three columns in each page; so you can put more source codes in a few number of pages.)
+(In this forked version of the original repository, the generated notebook file will have three columns in each page; so you can put more source codes in a few number of pages for ACM-ICPC contests.)

 ## Sample PDF Screenshots